ditatechwriter/dita_stuff/ddac/dita-as-code.md

----
-id: DITA-vs-docs-as-code
----

-# DITA versus docs-as-code
+# DITA-as-code

-The docs-as-code philosophy has revolutionized the way technical documentation in software projects is written, managed and published.
+The docs-as-code philosophy has revolutionized the way technical documentation in software projects is written, managed, and published.

 Documentation is treated in the same manner as the code developed for the software itself.
-It is written in the same text editors, and it is stored and managed using the same version control systems (VCS) as the code (most commonly Git).
+It can be written in the same text editors, and it is stored and managed using the same version control systems (VCS) as the code (most commonly Git).

 Publishing content produced in this manner has never been easier.
-Technical writing team have a whole array of static site generators that produce full-featured, elegant, and easy-to-use documentation websites.
+Technical writing teams have a whole array of static site generators that produce full-featured, elegant, and easy-to-use documentation websites.

 There are many advantages for technical writing teams in using a docs-as-code approach: